 Royal pardon is a lifeline for many condemned men and women including foreigners

-Inspiring monk would like to see death penalty abolished in Thailand and promotes forgiveness
+Inspiring monk would like to see the death penalty abolished in Thailand and promotes forgiveness

 Thailand carried out its first execution this year in June much to the dismay of human rights groups.
 There is huge support for the death penalty with the Thai public at 93%.
 They see it as a way to curb murder and drug smuggling.
 Thailand has a long and macabre history of punishing those who get on the wrong side of Thai law.